semvis123/Sonyfy/README.md

 Yes!
 Sonyfy should work just fine with other noise cancelling (automation) tweaks, because it emulates the behavior of the official Airpods pro.

 # Does it work with my headphones?
-Sonyfy is currently tested on the WH-1000XM3s and the WH-1000XM4s, other headphones might work but I haven't tested it.
+Sonyfy is currently tested on the WH-1000XM3, the WH-1000XM4, the WH-H910N, other headphones might work but I haven't tested it.
-- it doesn't seem to work with the WH-H910N.